-Safety Side-impact airbags, antilock brakes and daytime running lights are standard.
+Safety Side-impact airbags, a tire pressure monitoring system, antilock brakes and daytime running lights are standard.

 Driving Impressions Other than its tight backseat, the New Beetle coupe is a wholly appealing automobile that still draws smiles.
 The manual transmission is easy to operate.
 Steering is quick and confident, and occupants can expect a generally comfortable ride; the firm suspension soaks up most road imperfections.

 New Beetle Convertible The New Beetle Convertible's development took place at the Karmann facility in Germany.
 The five-layer lined top features a glass rear window.
 One convertible trim is offered for 2008, and the sole engine offered is a 150-hp, 2.5-liter inline-five-cylinder that teams with a standard five-speed manual or optional six-speed automatic that has a manual-shift provision.